nl-design-system/utrecht/components/common/focus/README.md

 `:focus-visible`:

-- visible even on disabled interactive elements
+- Visible even on disabled interactive elements.
-- looks very similar accross components, because user needs to keep track of focused element
+- Looks very similar across components, because user needs to keep track of focused element.
-- should draw attention
+- Should draw attention.

 ## Design for `:focus`

 - The design for `:focus` should be distinguishable from the `:hover` design.
-When a user did not configure their system to always make focus visible using for example a focus ring, the user should be able to know which component will be activated when pressing `Enter`.
-When focus and hover state look the same, it might not possible to know which element would be activated.
+When a user did not configure their system to always make focus visible using for example a focus ring, the user should be able to know which component will be activated when pressing the `Enter` key.
+When focus and hover state look similar, it might not possible to know which element would be activated.
 - When using color, use a consistent color to convey focus.
 Choose a color that can be combined with other states, such as combining the red color for invalid state with your color for focus state.
 - When changing the `font-weight` of a component as focus state, it might cause unintended layout shifts, so it might not be the ideal option.